 When narrowing down the options of which real estate markets to buy property in, investors usually include data on home price changes and housing affordability in their analysis.

 Historic prices changes may indicate the potential for future property appreciation.
 How affordable houses are to buy can help indicate the potential demand for rental property, everything else being equal.

-Each quarter the FHA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHA 2019 Q3 House Price Index report for the Toledo MSA (including purchases and refinance mortgages) shows:
+Each month Freddie Mac releases up-to-date data on the change in home prices for all markets across the U.S. The most recent Freddie Mac House Price Index (FMHPI) report for the Toledo MSA reveals: